EmilOvcina/ovcina-rapidriver/README.md

 *RabbitMQ is required to be running: https://www.rabbitmq.com/download.html*

 1. Download this repository and save somewhere.
-2. Create a separate workspace for the service.
+2. Create a separate workspace(folder) for the service.
-3. Go to the workspace and open terminal.
+3. Go to the workspace(folder) and open terminal.

 ## Installation